arunshar/Distributed-Systems/GroupMessenger2/README.md

   7. Run the grader script with ‘-h’ argument for viewing help topics.

+## Code

+For main implementation, please refer to java files [here](https://github.com/arunshar/Distributed-Systems/tree/master/GroupMessenger2/app/src/main/java/edu/buffalo/cse/cse486586/groupmessenger2).

 ## Credits

+This project contains a submission for an assignment; requirement for the course CSE 586: Distributed Systems offered in Spring 2017 at State University of New York.

 This project comprises of scripts developed by Networked Systems Research Group at The State University of New York.
 I thank Prof. Steve Ko for teaching the course and encouraging practical implementations of important concepts in Large Scale Distributed Systems.